openBackhaul/AirInterfacePowerSaver/spec/input/Modules.md

 The trigger times are individually defined and stored into instances of StringProfile.
 The trigger times can either individually or all together be deleted.
 Depending on the type of trigger reached, either the SimpleActivation or the PersistentDeactivation module will be activated.
+The TimeBasedPowerSaving module does not support defining diverse trigger profiles depending on weekdays or subgroups of links.

 #### Link related automation
 AIPS 1.0.0 does not contain this type of module.